-Repurchase agreements collateralized by U.S. Treasuries or Agency securities as defined in the Investment Policy with any registered broker-dealer subject to the Securities Investors Protection Act or any commercial banks insured by the FDIC provided:
+Repurchase agreements collateralized by U.S. Treasuries or Agency securities as defined in the Policy with any registered broker-dealer subject to the Securities Investors Protection Act or any commercial banks insured by the Federal Deposit Insurance Corporation (FDIC) provided:

-- A. a Securities Industry and Financial Markets Association (SIFMA) master repurchase agreement and a tri-party agreement, if applicable, representing a custodial undertaking in connection with a master repurchase agreement, which governs the transaction and has been signed by OCTA; and - B. the securities are held free and clear of any lien by OCTA's custodian or trustee or an independent third party acting as agent "Agent" for the custodian or trustee, and such third party is (i) a Federal Reserve Bank, or (ii) a bank which is a member of the Federal Deposit Insurance Corporation and which has combined capital, surplus and undivided profits of not less than \$50 million and the custodian or trustee shall have received written confirmation from such third party that it holds such securities, free and clear of any lien, as agent for OCTA's custodian or trustee; and - C. a perfected first security interest under the Uniform Commercial Code, or book entry procedures prescribed at 31 C.F.R.
+- A. A Securities Industry and Financial Markets Association (SIFMA) master repurchase agreement and a tri-party agreement, if applicable, representing a custodial undertaking in connection with a master repurchase agreement, which governs the transaction and has been signed by OCTA; and - B. the securities are held free and clear of any lien by OCTA's custodian or trustee or an independent third party acting as agent "Agent" for the custodian or trustee, and such third party is (i) a Federal Reserve Bank, or (ii) a bank which is a member of the FDIC and which has combined capital, surplus and undivided profits of not less than \$50 million and the custodian or trustee shall have received written confirmation from such third party that it holds such securities, free and clear of any lien, as agent for OCTA's custodian or trustee; and - C. a perfected first security interest under the Uniform Commercial Code, or book entry procedures prescribed at 31 C.F.R.
 306.1 et seq. or 31 C.F.R.
 350.0 et seq. in such securities is created for the benefit of OCTA's custodian or trustee and OCTA; and - D. the Agent provides OCTA's custodian or trustee and OCTA with valuation of the collateral securities no less frequently than weekly and will liquidate the collateral securities if any deficiency in the required 102 percent collateral percentage is not restored within two business days of such valuation.

 11-9.
-MEDIUM TERM NOTES
+MEDIUM-TERM NOTES

-Medium term notes are defined as all corporate and depository institution debt securities issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States.
+Medium-term notes are defined as all corporate and depository institution debt securities issued by corporations organized and operating within the United States or by depository institutions licensed by the U.S.nited States or any state and operating within the U.S.nited States.

 11-10.
-MONEY MARKET MUTUAL FUNDS
+MUTUAL FUNDS AND MONEY MARKET MUTUAL FUNDS

-Shares of beneficial interest issued by diversified management companies that are money market funds registered with the Securities and Exchange Commission under the Investment Company Act of 1940.
-Shares may not represent more than 10 percent of the funds or pool's asset and no more than 10% of the total portfolio may be invested in shares of any one money market mutual fund.
+Shares of beneficial interest issued by diversified management companies that are mutual funds or money market mutual funds, registered with the Securities and Exchange Commission under the Investment Company Act of 1940, are permitted investments under this Policy, provided that:

+- A. The fund has attained the highest ranking or the highest letter and numerical rating provided by not less than two NRSROs. - B. The purchase price of shares does not include any commission or sales charge. - A.C.
+Shares may not represent more than 10 percent of the funds or pool's asset and no more than 10 percent of the total portfolio may be invested in shares of any one money market mutual fund.
+The total investment in mutual funds and money market mutual funds combined shall not exceed 20 percent of the agency's total portfolio.
+However, no more than 10 percent of the agency's total portfolio may be invested in any one mutual fund.
+This limitation does not apply to money market mutual funds

 11-11.
-MORTGAGE OR ASSET-BACKED SECURITIES
+MORTGAGE OR ASSET-BACKED SECURITIES (NON-AGENCY)

-Any mortgage pass-through security, collateralized mortgage obligation, mortgage-backed or other pay-through bond, equipment lease-backed certificate, consumer receivable pass-through certificate, or consumer receivable-backed bond.
+Any mortgage pass-through security, collateralized mortgage obligation, mortgage-backed or other pay-through bond, equipment lease-backed certificate, consumer receivable pass- through certificate, or consumer receivable-backed bond.